What if a student discloses to a faculty member that they have a disability and are not registered with OARS?

 *If you have additional questions, please call the office and speak with an OARS counselor or refer to our website: oars.uncg.edu.
 OARS is here to assist you in meeting the needs of your students.

-How does a student register with the Office of Disability Services?
+How does a student register with the Office of Accessibility Resources & Services?

 Students come to the office in a variety of ways.
 They may register in the fall of their first semester or anytime during their academic career.
 Many students have been served as a student with a disability in high school and, as such, may have some documentation to show a disability.
 Under ADA/504 laws students must have current documentation that shows a disability, and it must address current functional limitations that warrant an accommodation.

 A student should submit documentation from the appropriate practitioner to begin the registration process.
 In addition, a voluntary disclosure form should be submitted.
 After submission, the documentation will be reviewed to determine if the student is eligible for services.

 At times students may need additional time to get paper work completed for registration.
 OARS will work with students for one semester while they get the appropriate documentation as long as the student shows proof of an attempt to secure this documentation.
 These students are not protected under the ADA; therefore, faculty members are not required to serve them.

 Who determines the accommodations for students with disabilities?